dbaarda/librsync-tests/RESULTS.rst

 saving due to less finalization costs (which for RabinKarp include an integer power operation using several multiplies).

+After optimizing rabinkarp_update() in v2.3.1 it got faster again, and is now nearly as fast as older versions using rollsum.
+However, some of this speedup is the larger default blocksize, so rabinkarp is still a little slower than rollsum.

-But signatures are fast and cheap compared to deltas, the better RabinKarp rollsum should give faster deltas, so the extra ~2.5secs on a 1G signature is worth it if it can shave enough time off the delta.
+But signatures are fast and cheap compared to deltas, the better RabinKarp rollsum should give faster deltas, so the extra ~0.5secs on a 1G signature is worth it if it can shave enough time off the delta.

 .. image:: data/time-vers-defaults-delta.svg